-While The Stocks doesn’t have a main search engine, you’ll find various search tools ranging from keyword queries to grids within the pages of each of 16 or so contributors.
+While The Stocks doesn’t have one main search engine, you’ll find various search tools ranging from keyword queries to grids within pages of 16 or so contributors.

 Don’t be surprised to find a popup telling you your search might go better at iStock Photo, though there’s no visible sign of any connection between the two.

 A quick search found photos of clouds though they didn’t fit our “cloud computing” search term.

 The fact we stumbled upon The Stocks at the last minute is a testament to the ever-changing world of stock photography.

 While we’re not declaring this one to be the best stock photo site, it’s definitely got some great free photos and we’ll be investigating it further.